 There is a very straightforward philosophy called “Ockham’s Razor” which is a problem-solving principle that suggests that simpler solutions are more likely to be correct than complex ones.
 When presented with competing hypotheses to solve a problem, one might consider the solution with the fewest assumptions.
 That practise does not immediately solve crimes but it is an interesting reflection.
 Within my descriptions I like to use analogies.
 I appreciate that most people don’t understand firearms and how they operate so I will cross associate with common everyday skills that we regularly undertake or can more easily associate with, I hope that will help.
 Guns and their characteristics are so often misunderstood, misplaced, and misinterpreted.
 Unfortunately very few journalists and writers can accurately describe, debate or discuss them.
-The reason is simply because most people don’t use guns.
+The reason for this is simple, most people don’t use guns.
 Writing about them especially with reference to crime and the taking of lives has to be absolutely accurate.
 There can be no room for error.

 A great deal of focus, attention and deliberation has been applied to certain features of this crime.
-The telephone calls to the police, the sound moderator, (rifle silencer), and the mental and physical condition of Sheila Caffel.
+The telephone calls to the police, the sound moderator, (rifle silencer), and the mental and physical condition of Sheila Caffell.
 This is all relevant and important, but I am going to focus my study on three other aspects to this crime.
 The choice, preparation and use of the murder weapon.
 The single, detachable Anschutz 525 10 round magazine and the approach and return cycle route to the farm that it was considered Jeremy Bamber might have taken.

 The rifle scope had been removed before the murders